osohq/oso/docs/content/any/_index.md

 - **Filter**: Go beyond yes/no authorization questions.
 Implement authorization over collections too - e.g., "Show me only the records that Juno can see."
-- **Test**: Inspect your authorization logic now that it's in a single place and write unit tests over it.
+- **Test**: Write unit tests over your authorization logic now that you have a single interface for it.
+Use the debugger or tracing to track down unexpected behavior.

 ### Oso in Action

 Oso lets you write policies to control who can do what in your app.